SelectCode/apply/docs/pages/challenges/rag.md

 - **Code quality**: We're looking for clean, readable, and well-structured code.
 - **Pipeline design**: How well-designed and scalable is your data processing pipeline?
 - **RAG implementation**: How effectively have you utilized RAG techniques?
-- **Creativity**: We value innovative approaches to solving the problem.
 - **Documentation quality**: We're looking for a well-structured `README.md` file that explains your approach and how to use your solution.
 - **Problem solving**: We want to see your thought process, so commit early and often with clear, informative commit messages.